The Product Compass

 The first version.
 Deprecated, will shut down Aug 26, 2026.

-More: Migration guide
+More: OpenAI Assistants Migration Guide

-OpenAI Prompts + Responses API
+Option 3: OpenAI Prompts + Responses API

 The Responses API is the new standard for calling models or prompts.

+For many use cases, you want to combine Responses API with prompts.
 Prompts are reusable, versioned templates.
-They can carry variables and also include tools: File Search (retrieval), Code Interpreter, MCP, Web Search, and Image Generation.
+They can include variables and tools: File Search (retrieval), Code Interpreter, MCP, Web Search, and Image Generation.

 You can configure Prompts directly in the OpenAI Platform > Chat.